- Sweetening the Pot: How Employers can Properly Execute Signing Bonuses – read now

 Any agreement or wage deduction authorization relating to a signing bonus should make clear any intent to retain at-will employment status.
 Additionally, depending upon the terms of the signing bonus, it may need to be considered in determining the “regular rate of pay” when calculating overtime under the Fair Labor Standards Act (FLSA) and state wage and hour law.

 Employers who consider signing bonuses should confer with counsel to ensure that they are complying with all relevant laws and to avoid legal liability.
-If your business is looking to bolster its recruitment methods in this way, you can contact me with questions at firstname.lastname@example.org.
+If your business is looking to bolster its recruitment methods in this way, please contact our Employment & Labor Law Group.

 Want more?
 Visit the Weekly Wright Report page to browse past issues.